Creating Project Forecasts for a Region, a Practice, or a Group On Demand

 3. For Multiple Plan Criteria, select "Project".

-5. [Optional] Enter a common description for all project forecasts that belong to the practice or region.
+5. [Optional] Enter a common description for all project forecasts that belong to the region, practice, or group.

 6. If appropriate, select values for the Label, Category, and Sub-Category fields that apply to all forecasts.